Black Friday Boycott: For the environment & for your own wallet

 Black Friday Boycott: that's behind it

-The idea behind the Black Friday Boycott is based on the belief that consumption does not make you happy.
-For a long time, representatives of the non-consumption and Minimalism movement more and more followers.
-The background: a radical one new definition of luxurythat is not defined by material abundance, but by selected products full of durability and high quality.
+Behind the idea of the Black Friday Boycott is the belief that consumption does not make you happy.
+For a long time now, representatives of the consumer renunciation and Minimalism movement more and more followers.
+The background: A radical one new definition of luxury, which is not defined by material excess, but by selected products full of longevity and high quality.

 Well-known voices for abstaining from consumption

-If even big brands oppose the consumption frenzy on Black Friday - how promising is this buying event?
+If even big brands take a stand against the consumer frenzy on Black Friday - how promising is this purchasing event?
 The answer to this question depends entirely on how much people look behind the brands and their values and maintain a conscious lifestyle.

-At the moment it looks as if the days of “greed is cool” are finally over.
-More and more people have recognized that cheap does not mean good and Limited editions goes.
+At the moment it's as if the days of “greed is cool” are finally over.
+More and more people have recognized that cheap does not mean good and its all about quality over quantity.

-How retailers deal with consumption day in this and the following years will also have an impact on the future of discount battle day.
-Because if you attract attention with fake bargains every year, you inevitably lose customers.
+How retailers deal with the consumer day this and the following years will also have an impact on the future of the discount battle day.
+Because anyone who attracts attention every year with fake bargains will inevitably lose customers.

 NEWSLETTER